sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

         & !On(block, from)
         & !Clear(toBlock)));

-// The other action of our domain - 'moveToTable'.
+// Our second action schema - 'moveToTable'.
 // Separate from 'moveToBlock' because of the different behaviour of table and block w.r.t being Clear or not.
 Action moveToTable = new(
     identifier: nameof(moveToTable),